robsloetjes/wordclock/docs/software.rst

 Software setup
 =================
 The program for the ESP8266 runs on micropython.
-See next chapter for more information how to program it to the microcontroller.
+See next chapter for more information how to program the python files (https://github.com/robsloetjes/wordclock) to the microcontroller.

 On power up, the ESP8266 loops through main.py, which contains the main program.